Boston Marathon bombing: Casualties and initial response

 Dropped bags and packages, abandoned as their owners fled from the blasts, increased uncertainty as to the possible presence of more bombs and many false reports were received.
 Simultaneously an electrical fire at the John F. Kennedy Presidential Library in nearby Dorchester was initially feared to be a bomb.

 The airspace over Boston was restricted, and departures halted from Boston's Logan International Airport.
 Some local transit service was halted as well.

 The Massachusetts Emergency Management Agency suggested that people trying to contact those in the vicinity use text messaging instead of voice calls because of the crowded cell phone lines.
 Cell phone service in Boston was congested but remained in operation, despite some media reports stating that cell service was shut down to prevent cell phones from being used as detonators.

 The American Red Cross helped concerned friends and family receive information about runners and casualties.
 The Boston Police Department also set up a call helpline for people concerned about relatives or acquaintances to contact and a line for people to provide information.
 Google Person Finder activated their disaster service under Boston Marathon Explosions to log known information about missing people as a publicly viewable file.

 Due to the closure of several hotels near the blast zone, a number of visitors were left with nowhere to stay; many Boston-area residents opened their homes to them.

-An armed coast guardsman patrols Boston Harbor on April 16.

-Mayor Thomas Menino, Governor Patrick, and others speak at a press conference on April 16.

-Governor Patrick (left) holds a meeting on April 16 with Police Commissioner Davis (second from left) and other officials of the Boston Police Department.

-Elizabeth Warren (U.S. senator from Massachusetts) views the bombing site on April 16 from a vantage point inside of the adjacent Westin Copley Place.